DishalX/ResumeKeywordScanner/README.md

 ## Features

 - Accepts pasted resume and job description inputs
+- Option to paste text or upload PDF for both resume and job description
 - Filters out common stop words (e.g. "and", "the", "in")
 - Identifies important keywords from the job description
 - Compares with your resume and reports matches and gaps